riversdelay/deno-rest/README.md

 PUT request to http://localhost:4000/api/authors/:id updates and returns an author\
 DELETE request to http://localhost:4000/api/authors/:id deletes an author and the author's books

-GET request to http://localhost:4000/api/books returns all books\
+GET request to http://localhost:4000/api/books returns all books or all books from author\
 GET request to http://localhost:4000/api/books/:id returns a single book\
 POST request to http://localhost:4000/api/books creates and returns a book\
 PUT request to http://localhost:4000/api/books/:id updates and returns a book\